 Report cards are sent home after each quarter.
 Teachers may also send mid-term progress reports home.
-Parent-Teacher Conferences will be held during the first quarter on October 11 from 3:30-7:30 PM, and October 13 from 1:30-7:00 PM.
-Conferences will also be held on February 14 and 16, 2023.
+Parent-Teacher Conferences will be held as indicated on the yearly calendar.
 If an additional conference is necessary, parents will be contacted.
 If parents feel a conference is necessary they should contact the student's teacher or the school.
-If the teacher and principal feel a child is not ready for the next grade, the parents will be contacted on the possibility of retention.
+If the teacher and principal feel a child is not ready for the next grade, the parents will be contacted and consulted on the possibility of retention.
+The final decision is up to the parent.
 Standardized Tests

 Students may take the Cognitive Abilities Test during the second semester.
 Students in grades 1-6 are given the ISASP standardized tests annually during the spring.
 These tests are used to determine academic progress for individual students, for groups of students, for the school district and to comply with state law.
 Students are tested unless the principal excuses them.
+This test are one snapshot of how the student is performing.